Mother changing her babies nappy

 9. Environmental considerations: There are environmental pros and cons on both sides of the nappy debate.
 Self-laundering and nappy services use water and electricity.
 Disposable nappies add to the long term problem of non-decomposing garbage that is deposited in our landfills.

-Take your time to make the right decision for your baby both for now and in the future.
+When it comes to nappy changing options, take your time to make the right decision for your baby both for now and in the future.
 And remember, you can always change your mind!

 A baby girl’s vaginal area is delicate and does not need to be wiped deep into the inner vaginal folds.